ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/AntC-proposal.md

 # Full FunDeps

 A FunDep is **Full** just in case it mentions all class params -- either in determining or dependent positions; otherwise non-Full.
+Note in Mark Jones' ESOP paper, all the examples are Full FunDeps.
+I'm not sure that paper's rules for validity and type improvement through instances are intended to cater for non-Full.
 These are Full:

 ```haskell
 class TypeEq a b (r :: Bool)  | a b -> r